stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-03-22-splitting-teamcity-kotlin-into-multiple-files.md

-See the previous post's [Managing Secure Data](/archive/2020/03/21/infrastructure-as-code-in-teamcity/#managing-secure-data) section for important information on teh `accessToken` variable.
-Note that the GitHub organization name is specified as a variable &mdash; allowing a developer to test in a fork (substitute user's username for organization) before submitting a pull reuqest.
+See the previous post's [Managing Secure Data](/archive/2020/03/21/infrastructure-as-code-in-teamcity/#managing-secure-data) section for important information on the `accessToken` variable.
+Note that the GitHub organization name is specified as a variable &mdash; allowing a developer to test in a fork (substitute user's username for organization) before submitting a pull request.

 ```kotlin
 package installer.vcsRoots